top of page

 Chia seeds are nutrient-dense and versatile.
 When soaked in almond or coconut milk, they create a creamy, pudding-like dessert.

-Add Flavor: Sweeten it naturally with a splash of vanilla extract or mix in berries for additional flavor.
+Add Flavor: Sweeten it naturally with a splash of vanilla extract, or mix in berries for additional flavor.
 One ounce of chia seeds contains roughly 12 grams of fiber, supporting digestive health.

 Wrapping It Up